-- Measures presented for individual transit agencies, seaports, and airports, and - Capabilities to download granular data or charts for most measures, as needed.
+- Reporting by individual counties and districtsMeasures presented for individual transit agencies, seaports, and airports, and - Capabilities to download granular data or charts for most measures, as needed.

 2020 changed the way we travel and commute as evident by the percent of Florida residents working from home more than doubling.
 The FDOT Source Book accounts for these phenomena while providing insight into the state of Florida's transportation system.